 CO2 Capture technologies should be implemented within acceptable cost levels in terms of energy and value.
 Because the costs of CCS technologies are high, of which the energy required is a main cost driver, there is a need to further develop existing technologies and to create novel ones.

 Post-combustion technology captures CO2 from the flue gases produced by combustion of fossil fuels and biomass.
 Post-combustion capture typically uses a solvent to capture the CO2 from the flue gases after the combustion process.
 The main line of research in this area is on the development of reactive solvent systems with a lower need for energy and improved environmental performance.
 Reactive solvents are the preferred choice due to the low partial pressure of CO2 (between 3-15 kPa) in the flue gases.
-Nevertheless, other techniques, such as membranes and adsorption systems are under development and may become attractive alternatives for the future.
+Nevertheless, other techniques, such as membranes and adsorption systems are attractive alternatives that are under development and some have approached the marked.

 Gasification is an advanced technical process that uses heat, pressure, the reactants air, oxygen and steam to convert any carbon based raw material into synthesis gas.
 Gasification differs from more traditional energy-generating schemes, because it is not a combustion process but rather a conversion process.
 Inside of the gasifier it is starved of oxygen to prevent or limit combustion and the result is a partial oxidation of the fuel which results in production of syngas.

 To enable pre-combustion capture, the syngas is further processed in a Water Gas Shift (WGS) or so called CO-shift reactor, which converts CO into CO2 while producing additional H2, thus increasing the CO2 and H2 concentrations.
 Separation of the produced CO2 from the shifted syngas renders a fuel stream very low in carbon also called “Hydrogen rich syngas”.

 In practice, there are two distinct ways to carry out CO-shifting: